Also see orcid.org/0000-0001-7085-2223 or

 Toronto ON Canada.

-46. Brock JA & Sjöström PJ: tLTD
+46. Brock JA & Sjöström PJ: tLTD requires

-requires presynaptic NMDAR-mediated JNK signaling.
-CAN 2019, 22-25 May,
+presynaptic NMDAR-mediated JNK signaling.
+CAN 2019, 22-25 May, Toronto ON

-47. Chou CYC, Yan W, & Sjöström PJ: Optogenetic
+47. Chou CYC, Yan W, & Sjöström PJ: Optogenetic interrogation

-interrogation of cortical microcircuits with single-cell, millisecond
+of cortical microcircuits with single-cell, millisecond resolution.
+HBHL

-resolution.
-HBHL Research Day 2019, 3 May 2019, Montreal QC Canada.
+Research Day 2019, 3 May 2019, Montreal QC Canada.

 48. McFarlan A, Weinerman C, Haddad M, & Sjöström PJ: Characterization